• Skip to primary navigation

 Flour: Plain flour or all purpose flour is good to use as the first step.
 Any type of superfine flour would work to coat the calamari and this is what helps the egg to stick to the calamari to form a sticky base for the breadcrumbs to stick to.

-Eggs: these are essential and help the breadcrumbs to stick.
+Eggs: the egg mixture is essential and help the breadcrumbs to stick.
 If you don’t have enough eggs, you could get away with using less eggs, by mixing in a little milk to make them go further.

 Breadcrumbs: I love using Panko breadcrumbs, but regular or wholemeal breadcrumbs would be great too.